In the end – about salt

-Salt is uniquely timeless – it exists since the water and the stone and it will continue to exist long after us.
-Historically speaking, salt accompanies human development since time immemorial.
-The discovery that the salt can be used to preserve food thoroughly affected the progress of mankind and the development of the economy of many countries.
+Salt is uniquely timeless – it exists since water and stone exist and will exist long after us.
+Historically, salt has accompanied human development since time immemorial.
+The discovery that salt can be used to preserve food has profoundly influenced the progress of mankind and the development of the economy of many countries.

-The average production of sea salt in the last 10 years at the Nin Saltworks is 3200t.
-Production of sea salt conducive to high temperatures and winds are favorable to the production of sea salt, especially "dry" south breeze and light bora.
-Season "harvest" lasts on average 63 days during the spring, summer and early fall.
+The average production of sea salt in the last 10 years in the Nin Saltworks is 3200 t.
+The production of sea salt is favoured by high temperatures and winds, especially the "dry" southeast wind, mistral and light bora.
+The "harvest" season lasts 63 days on average during late spring, summer and early autumn.